 CTS Participants:

-The liquidation process for positions owned by a defaulting CalPX participant, will contain some special terms and conditions, in the interest of keeping the integrity of the current market and its members.
+The liquidation process for positions owned by a defaulting CalPX participant (“CTS Liquidation Auction”), will contain some special terms and conditions, in the interest of keeping the integrity of the current market and its members.
 The following conditions will need to be adhered to, if any participant agrees to a transaction under the liquidation proceedings.

 Process: